John Henry Newman: Evangelical

 At the age of 15, during his last year at school, Newman converted to Evangelical Christianity, an incident of which he wrote in his Apologia that it was "more certain than that I have hands or feet".
 Almost at the same time (March 1816) the bank Ramsbottom, Newman and Co. crashed, though it paid its creditors, and his father left to manage a brewery.
 Mayers, who had himself undergone a conversion in 1814, lent Newman books from the English Calvinist tradition.
 "It was in the autumn of 1816 that Newman fell under the influence of a definite creed and received into his intellect impressions of dogma never afterwards effaced."
-He became an evangelical Calvinist and held the typical belief that the Pope was the antichrist under the influence of the writings of Thomas Newton, as well as his reading of Joseph Milner's History of the Church of Christ.
+He became an evangelical Calvinist and, under the influence of the writings of Thomas Newton and of Joseph Milner's History of the Church of Christ, held the typical belief that the Pope was the antichrist.
 Mayers is described as a moderate, Clapham Sect Calvinist, and Newman read William Law as well as William Beveridge in devotional literature.
 He also read The Force of Truth by Thomas Scott.

 Although to the end of his life, Newman looked back on his conversion to Evangelical Christianity in 1816 as the saving of his soul, he began to shift away from his early Calvinism.
 As Eamon Duffy puts it, "He came to see Evangelicalism, with its emphasis on religious feeling and on the Reformation doctrine of justification by faith alone, as a Trojan horse for an undogmatic religious individualism that ignored the Church's role in the transmission of revealed truth, and that must lead inexorably to subjectivism and skepticism."

 At university

 Newman's name was entered at Lincoln's Inn.
 He was, however, sent shortly to Trinity College, Oxford, where he studied widely.
 His anxiety to do well in the final schools produced the opposite result; he broke down in the examination, under Thomas Vowler Short, and so graduated as a BA "under the line" (with lower second class honours in Classics, and having failed classification in the Mathematical Papers).
 Desiring to remain in Oxford, Newman then took private pupils and read for a fellowship at Oriel College, then "the acknowledged centre of Oxford intellectualism".
 He was elected a fellow at Oriel on 12 April 1822.
 Edward Bouverie Pusey was elected a fellow of the same college in 1823.